Anisotropic compact stars: Constraining model parameters to account for physical features of tidal Love numbers: Anisotropy due to tidal deformation: Evaluation of the Love number

 \section{Anisotropy due to tidal deformation: Evaluation of the Love number}

 When a static spherically symmetric neutron star (NS) immersed in an external tidal field $\mathcal{E}_{ij}$, the equilibrium configuration of the neutron star gets tidally deformed by developing a multipolar structure.
-However, in our calculation for the sack of simplicity, we take quadrupole moment $\mathcal{Q}_{ij}$ instead of multipole moment.
+However, in our calculation for the sack of simplicity, we take only quadrupole moment $\mathcal{Q}_{ij}$ instead of multipole moment.
 It is because of the fact that the quadrupole moment ($l=2$) dominates over the multiple momoent if the two binary stars are sufficiently far away from each other.
-The relation between $\mathcal{Q}_{ij}$ and $\mathcal{E}_{ij}$ in the linear order can be written as~\citep{Hinderer2008}